+Phil Zeidler

-Phil Zeidler Vice Chairman
+Vice Chairman

-Phil had a successful career as an entrepreneur in financial services, building three businesses, the most recent becoming the largest independent outsourced distributor of general insurance in the UK.
-Currently Chairman of an insurance business, a music fund and board member of the charity Pilotlight, his core skills lie in strategic planning, innovation and developing strategic relationships.
+Phil had a successful career as an entrepreneur in financial services, building a number of businesses, including the largest independent outsourced distributor of general insurance in the UK.
+Currently Chairman of two insurance businesses, a music fund and two strategy of change consultancies, his core skills lie in strategic planning, innovation and developing strategic relationships.
 He is married to a consultant paediatrician.

+Graham Kershaw

-Graham Kershaw Non-executive director
+Non-executive director